tayebeheghbalzadeh/odin-recipes/README.md

 By completing this project, I have demonstrated the following skills:

--**HTML Basics**: Understanding of HTML syntax, tags, and elements.
+- **HTML Basics**: Understanding of HTML syntax, tags, and elements.
 - **Content Structuring**: Ability to organize content using headings, paragraphs, lists, and images.
 - **Semantic HTML**: Proper use of semantic tags to structure the webpage meaningfully.
 - **Git and GitHub**: Basic version control skills, including creating a repository, committing changes, and pushing code to GitHub.